Apply to the

 Portfolio content may include, but is not limited to:

-• Architectural design or building
+• Architectural design (technical drafting is discouraged)

 • Ceramics